- June 2021

 I would say that UPRISERS was a very, very important collaboration because it kind of was the beginning of me becoming a content creator and this version of myself that I am today.
-And I think it really spoke to me because her event was the last one I went to before I ended up getting into a really, really devastating car accident.
+I think it really spoke to me because her event was the last one I went to before I ended up getting into a really, really devastating car accident.
 I shattered my spine and ruptured a bunch of my organs.
 I still have enormous scars from surgeries and everything to this day.

-A few months after, I started my recovery process Michelle said: "Tiff, I want you to model for our pop-up shop in Little Tokyo."
+A few months after I started my recovery process Michelle said: "Tiff, I want you to model for our pop-up shop in Little Tokyo."
 I was rebuilding myself.
 I learned how to walk again.
-I was learning how to be confident in my body after all these scars, after all this near-death experience.
+I was learning how to be confident in my body after all these scars, after this near-death experience.
 And I really felt what I wanted to be someone that was proud.
 Proud of the story that I had gone through and to really build that confidence within myself.
 I was like: "You want me?
 This five-foot-two little Asian girl to be part of this launch?"